jensem84/cap931-sales-assistant-agent/README.md

 See `BetaData_One_Pager.pdf` for a sample insight.

 ## Author
-[Your Name] – Capstone Project for CAP 931 @ Per Scholas
+[JenSem84] – Capstone Project for CAP 931 @ Per Scholas